 The Ordinary Window

 It is my last day in Toronto, and I am sitting in this café that I have been coming to this past week to study.
 It is also the first day of the new year, 2025.
 I can't bring myself to study yet.
 Right now, in front of me, there is this beautiful view of the outside - ordinary stores, a Chinese takeout, a psychic clinic, a UPS store.
-These are things I can barely see in the modernized academic area where I live in my hometown, Tucson.
-It is ironic how I just called Tucson my hometown since my real hometown, Esfahan, has been "NA" - not applicable - in my mind.
-Really, I would not go back there.

 The Day I Ran Away